More than Money – Life Reimagined part 2

-The connection should involve your family and peers as you think about what the next phase of life will look like, what you want it to look like.
+The connection should involve your family and peers as you think about what the next phase of life will look like, and what you want it to look like.
 Pursuing passions and having a purpose is always important, but retirement brings many new opportunities for you to do so that maybe weren’t possible while you were building your business or advancing your career.
 With Financial security comes the freedom to pursue passions, you may have put aside with the business of life.

 There is always the logistical side of the matter too, how you will create income in retirement, will that maintain, how to protect your financial security and peace even in rocky economic times.
-To do this, you need a guide, or like we call it, a Sherpa.
+To do this, you need a guide, or as we call it, a Sherpa.

 Mountain climbers take guides with them, called Sherpas.
 Sherpas or usually locals who know the terrain who have walked the path many times before.
 No matter how experienced or how well prepared, mountain climbers realize they need a Sherpa.
 Most often, the problems arise not on the way up, but the way down the mountain.
-We compare retirement in the same way; accumulating wealth is like climbing the mountain and distributing the wealth, creating retirement income is like coming down the mountain.
+We compare retirement in the same way; accumulating wealth is like climbing the mountain and distributing the wealth, and creating retirement income is like coming down the mountain.
 There are many more problems that can arise on the way down the mountain, a Sherpa who has been on the path before is a needed connection!

-Connect with others stories or their Dream Retirement, Life Reimagined in our book, Creating Your Dream Retirement.
+Connect with others’ stories or their Dream Retirement, Life Reimagined in our book, Creating Your Dream Retirement.